The Newsletter of the Scituate Rod & Gun Club

 Safety Course

-Starting in January, the monthly Safety Course will be given on the first Wednesday and Thursday of the month.
+The monthly Safety Course is now given on the first Wednesday and Thursday of the month.

 "The laws that forbid the carrying of arms are laws of such a nature.
 They disarm only those who are neither inclined nor determined to commit crimes… Such laws make things worse for the assaulted and better for the assailants; they serve rather to encourage than to prevent homicides, for an unarmed man may be attacked with greater confidence than an armed man"